Are you still processing invoices manually?

 In this step, data is either entered manually into the accounting software or it is automatically entered by a software integration between the accounts payable automation software and your accounting software (ERP).
 When you choose to use the automatic method, you eliminate the chance for manual data entry errors and you save an enormous amount of time.

 The automation method of data entry uses either a software integration sometime called an API with your accounting software.
 If no integration or API is available, new technology can be used.
-This technology is called RPA (robotic process automation).
+RPA (robotic process automation) is what we call this technology.
 In this method, the software replicates the keystrokes it would manually take to enter the data into the accounting software.

-The last step is to archive the invoice in the proper location.
-There are a number of ways that people want their invoices archived.
-We have often combined the invoice, the PO, and the check into one document and stored in the vendor paid file by vendor and date.
+Finally, the last step is to archive the invoice in the proper location.
+There are several ways that people want their invoices archived.
+We have often combined the invoice, the PO, and the check into one document.
+And, stores it in the vendor paid file by vendor and date.
 This makes auditing very simple.
 But, no matter what your filing system looks like, a good workflow system should be able to automatically file your invoices in the proper location in the proper format.